All truly great thoughts are conceived by walking.

 An avalanche is a very real winter hazard, especially in steeper ravines.
 Everyone in your group should have a good knowledge of avalanche safety.
 Education and training are critical, so each member of your group should take an avalanche safety course.

 Steep slopes with unstable deep snow hold the deadly risk of avalanche.
-Here is some avalanche information all mountain adventurers need to know:
+If you hike in the mountains in winter, here is some avalanche information you need to know:

 The Avalanche Danger Scale

 The guidelines before describing avalanche probability should be used with your judgement, experience and local knowledge.